 - Private owners are not required to open their listed property to the public for visitation.

 - The federal and state governments will not attach restrictive covenants to a property or seek to acquire it because of its listing in the National Register.

 - The National Register provides recognition that the property is deemed by the federal and state governments to be significant in our history at the national, state, and/or local levels.
 Most properties are significant because of their local significance.

 - The National Register identifies the properties that local, state, and federal planners should carefully consider when developing projects.
 Projects involving federal funding, permitting, licensing, or assistance and that may result in damage or loss of the historic values of a property that is listed in the National Register or is eligible for listing are reviewed by the State Historic Preservation Office and the federal Advisory Council on Historic Preservation.
 A similar review takes place under state law for state or state-assisted undertakings.
 A typical example of projects that are given such review is road construction or improvement.
-For more information, call the Compliance Review Section of the Florida Bureau of Historic Preservation at 850.245.6333.
+For more information, visit the Compliance Review Section webpage or call the Florida Bureau of Historic Preservation at 850.245.6333.

 - Listing may make a property eligible for a Federal Income Tax Credit.
 If a registered property that is income producing undergoes a substantial rehabilitation carried out according to the Secretary of the Interior’s Standards for Rehabilitation, the owner may apply for a 20% income tax credit.
 The credit amounts to 20% of the cost of the rehabilitation.
 For more information, contact the Architectural Preservation Services Section of the Florida Bureau of Historic Preservation at 850.245.6333.